 Successful events consist of many factors: a suitable venue and catering (for personal events), useful tools and technological innovations (for virtual events), an entertaining or educational program, inspiring speakers or performers.
 But one key element will always be the benchmark for your success: satisfied guests.
 To make sure that you have a constant overview of who is coming and what your visitors require, you need to manage guest lists.
-What might seem easy and logical on the first glance can turn out to be complex and very time-consuming.
+What might seem easy and logical at first glance can turn out to be complex and very time-consuming.
 This is a good reason to go through the most common problems with guest list management and how to solve them.

 A guest list is a list of participants for your event.
 Depending on the type of event and guests you are expecting, your requirements for this list can vary.
 Also, external factors, such as Corona requirements, can influence what data you need to collect.

 You will want to start with the basics: A name, as this is needed to identify the visitor.
-Contact information can be very useful, if you want to get in touch with the guest after your event – although you need to make sure you stay GDPR compliant.
-It might also be interesting to ask for a company name, if you e.g. want to print it on a badge as identification.
+Contact information can be very useful if you want to get in touch with the guest after your event – although you need to make sure you stay GDPR compliant.
+It might also be interesting to ask for a company name if you e.g. want to print it on a badge as identification.

 Depending on your event, further information on the visitor can be very useful.
-With a dynamic and smart registration form, you can find out about food requirements, means of transport, companions and much more.
+With a dynamic and smart registration form, you can find out about food requirements, means of transport, companions, and much more.
 Why would you need this?
 Because this information is power and it gives you the chance, to be perfectly prepared for your event.
 This is the moment where guest list management starts to be fun!

 Quick answer: it is not!
-With the right tools your guest list will manage itself.
+With the right tools, your guest list will manage itself.
 You just need to keep an overview of what is happening and adjust when necessary.
 But more on that later!

 Generally speaking, a guest list is created in 4 steps:

-Guest list management becomes time-consuming and error-prone, when the sources of your data vary too much.
+Guest list management becomes time-consuming and error-prone when the sources of your data vary too much.
 Information arrives in different formats and completeness.
 As soon as we start copying information from many files into one, there is a big chance for data-loss.
 Also, when information arrives via different channels, you will have to deal with it being incomplete.
 The follow-up process will be very time-consuming.

 Data sourcing can be the most time-consuming task during your guest list management process.
 Finding the contact details of your guests can be a tiresome process.
-They could be spread out through emails, Excel sheets and old guest lists, or they are possibly not even digital.
+They could be spread out through emails, Excel sheets, and old guest lists, or they are possibly not even digital.

 Sometimes you will receive contact details in very different formats and need to collect them and add them to your list manually.
 You might also realize that you are lacking data, e.g. if you are trying to get a specific number of guests to an event, but don’t have enough contacts to invite.

-This is one of the most common issues, when working with various sources of data.
-How many potential visitors have not received an invitation, because their details were lost during a copy/paste process between various excel files?
+This is one of the most common issues when working with various sources of data.
+How many potential visitors have not received an invitation, because their details were lost during a copy/paste process between various Excel files?
 How many email addresses have been manually typed incorrectly or were unreadable due to handwriting?
 Endless.
 Often, when using different sources for your data something can be lost.